 Day 2 - Winchester and an included guided tour of Winchester Cathedral Church, so named because it houses the throne (or ‘cathedra’) of the Bishop of Winchester.
 It has its origins in the seventh century, when a Christian Church was first built on the site.
 Since then it has played a fundamental part in the life of this ancient city, and a role in our nation’s history.
 The Hospital of St Cross & Almshouses of Nobel Poverty are nestled in the water meadows alongside the River Itchen.
 Take a step back in history as you wander around the ancient medieval buildings that have provided food and shelter for hundreds of years.
 Winchester City Mill (NT) is located on a site used for milling flour since Saxon times.
 It spans the River Itchen in the heart of Winchester, once capital of late Anglo-Saxon England.
 King Alfred held court here in the 8th century.
 This visit includes a milling demonstration.

-Mottisfont (NT) is situated in the heart of a tranquil rural estate, set in glorious grounds alongside the fast-flowing River Test.
-The River Test is one of the finest chalk streams in the world, and the walled gardens house the National Collection of old-fashioned roses.
+Mottisfont (NT) is situated in the heart of a tranquil rural estate, set in glorious grounds alongside the fast-flowing River Test, one of the finest chalk streams in the world and the walled gardens, house the National Collection of old-fashioned roses.

 Day 3 - The Jane Austin Museum tells the story of one of the most popular and important novelists that England has ever produced.
 She spent the last eight years of her life at Chawton in this 17th century house, which is now preserved in her memory.
 It is of international importance as the place where she did the majority of her mature writing, but at the same time retains the charm of a village home.
 Alresford and Hinton Ampner (NT) was the vision of one man, Hinton Ampner and is best known for its magnificent garden with stunning views to the south.
 The elegant country house was remodeled by Ralph Dutton, the 8th and last Lord Sherborne, in 1960 after a devastating fire, and contains his collection of Georgian and Regency furniture, Italian pictures and objets d'art.
 The gardens were also laid out by Ralph Dutton and are widely acknowledged as a masterpiece of 20th-century design, mixing formal and informal planting, providing all year round interest.
 Bishop's Waltham Palace was founded in the 12th century by the bishop titled Henry of Blois, the brother of King Stephen.
 It is an important residence of the powerful Winchester bishops and the palace hosted many royal visitors including Henry V who prepared for the Battle of Agincourt and Mary Tudor while she waited for the arrival of her future husband, Philip II of Spain, prior to their marriage.